Our Experts Put the Top Personal Emergency Response Systems to the Test: Here Are the Results

 Fall detection

-According to the Centers for Disease Control and Prevention (CDC), three million older adults are treated in emergency rooms for fall injuries every year, making fall detection an important feature for many medical alert system users.
+According to the Centers for Disease Control and Prevention (CDC), three million older adults are treated in emergency rooms for fall injuries every year, making fall detection an important feature for many personal emergency response system users.
 [1]Facts About Falls.
 Centers for Disease Control and Prevention.
 Aug.
 6, 2021.
 Found on the internet at https://www.cdc.gov/falls/facts.html.
 In fact, in a survey of 1,000 medical alert system users and caregivers conducted by our Reviews Team, automatic fall detection was the top special feature survey respondents wanted included with their system.
 [2]NCOA Adviser Medical Alert System Survey.
 1,000 respondents.
 Conducted using Pollfish.
 Launched Nov.
 11, 2022.

 “Getting help in a timely fashion in the event of a fall prevents a number of possible complications that can result from a fall,” said Christopher Norman, a geriatric nurse practitioner based in New York state.
 These complications include muscle breakdown, damage to major organs, excessive anxiety, and more, which can be life-threatening to older people, he noted.